willisguo14/ANN_Handwritten_Digit_Recognition/README.md

-ANN Handwritten Digit Recognition
+#ANN Handwritten Digit Recognition

-My first time learning about neural networks.
-This project is a neural network using only the NumPy library for handwritten digit recognition.
-I used the MNIST database.
+Training a neural network for handwritten digit recognition using NumPy.
+Data is from MNIST database.

 - `mnist_loader.py` loads the data from MNIST file \
 - `network.py` contains all the functionality of the network (initialize weights and biases, feedforward, stochastic gradient descent, backpropagation) \